Eric Bergman-Terrell's Blog

 Disallow: /

-The Robots Exclusion Protocol is a "scout's honor" protocol.
+The Robots Exclusion Protocol is just a set of completely voluntary rules.
 There is nothing forcing a third party to honor it.

 I don't know if internet-measurement.com is honoring my robots.txt file.
 Even if it is, I'm pretty sure it is not honoring the unofficial "Crawl-Delay" that I specified.